etinosahendrix/lift-shift-Application-workload/README.md

 ## 📷 Architecture Diagram

-*(Insert your architectural diagram here, if available)*
+*(architectural diagram here, )*

 ---

 ## 📬 Contact

-For questions or collaboration opportunities, feel free to connect via [LinkedIn](https://www.linkedin.com/in/YOUR-LINKEDIN-ID) or email at you@example.com.
+For questions or collaboration opportunities, feel free to connect via [LinkedIn](https://www.linkedin.com/in/etinosa-imafidon/) or email at etinosahendrix@yahoo.com.